VKCOM/YouTokenToMe/benchmark.md

  doesn't support multithreading for **BPE** at all. `fastBPE` doesn't support multithreading for training.
  For tokenization, it also used 4 threads.

+Source code for benchmark can be found [here](tests/speed_test.py).
 The results of the experiments are below.
 The time is measured in seconds.